Design Once, Deploy at Scale: Template-Driven ML Development for Large Model Ecosystems: Results

 \subsection{Efficiency Improvement}

-SMT reduces the engineering effort required for offline model iteration by 92\% compared to the traditional fragmented model iteration excluding effort on data preparation, but including any other optimization-related and model serving efforts.
+SMT reduces the engineering effort required for offline model iteration by 92\% compared to the traditional fragmented model iteration.
 We attribute this large efficiency gain to two key mechanisms: \begin{itemize} \item \textbf{``Solve Once'' Principle.} In a standardized paradigm, architectural bugs or pipeline issues only need to be resolved once at the template level.
 This effectively amortizes the cost of issue resolution across the entire fleet of models under development. \item \textbf{Extensive Automation.} Standardization inherently yields predictable model behavior.
 Consequently, automating the model-building pipeline has higher reliability and reduced friction compared to managing bespoke, independently optimized models. \end{itemize}